ankitects/anki-manual/src/deck-options.md

 for that deck.
 There are some exceptions:

-- The "New cards/day" and "Maximum reviews/day" [limits](#daily-limits) of a subdeck affects the number of cards gathered from that subdeck.
-But the amount of cards you see depends on the limits set on the deck you select to study.
+- The "New cards/day" and "Maximum reviews/day" [limits](#daily-limits) of a subdeck affect the number of cards that can be gathered from that subdeck.
+But the total number of cards you see during your study session is controlled by the limits of the deck you select to study.
-- The [display order](#display-order) options in the are taken from the deck you select to study, not the deck of the current card.
+- The [display order](#display-order) options are taken from the deck you select to study, not the deck of the current card.

 For example, let's say you have this collection: